OptimalDesignLab/PDESolver.jl/docs/src/solver/Readme.md

 Make sure the functor type is a subtype of [`BCType`](@ref) and the `call()` method has the same signature (except for the first argument) as the other `call()` methods in the file.
+The naming convention for BC functors is `fooBC`, where `foo` is the name of the boundary condition.
 The body of the `call()` method should evalute the flux caused by the imposition of the boundary condition (because boundary conditions are imposed weakly).
 This is typically accomplished by calculating the boundary condition state